orbeon/orbeon-forms-doc/configuration/properties/form-runner-summary-page.md

 See [Workflow stage](../../form-runner/feature/workflow-stage.md#showing-the-workflow-stage-in-the-summary-page).

+\[SINCE Orbeon Forms 2026.1] This property can also be overridden per form using the [Summary Page tab](../../form-builder/form-settings/summary-page.md) of the Form Settings dialog.

 ## Show created by and last modified by users

 \[SINCE Orbeon Forms 2021.1]

-You can add either one of those columns by setting the appropriate property value to `true`:
+You can add either one of those columns by setting the appropriate property value to `true`.

+\[SINCE Orbeon Forms 2026.1] These properties can also be overridden per form using the [Summary Page tab](../../form-builder/form-settings/summary-page.md) of the Form Settings dialog.

 ```xml
 <property